Article One of the United States Constitution: Clause 5: Speaker and other officers; Impeachment

-Section Two further provides that the House of Representatives may choose its Speaker and its other officers.
-Though the Constitution does not mandate it, every Speaker has been a member of the House of Representatives.
+Section Two further provides that the House of Representatives shall choose its speaker and its other officers.
+Though the Constitution does not mandate it, every speaker has been a member of the House of Representatives.
 The Speaker rarely presides over routine House sessions, choosing instead to deputize a junior member to accomplish the task.

 Finally, Section Two grants to the House of Representatives the sole power of impeachment.
 Although the Supreme Court has not had an occasion to interpret this specific provision, the Court has suggested that the grant to the House of the "sole" power of impeachment makes the House the exclusive interpreter of what constitutes an impeachable offense.

 This power, which is analogous to the bringing of criminal charges by a grand jury, has been used only rarely.
-The House has begun impeachment proceedings 62 times since 1789, and twenty federal officials have been formally impeached as a result, including: three presidents (Andrew Johnson, Bill Clinton, and Donald Trump, twice), one Cabinet secretary (William W. Belknap), one senator (William Blount), one Supreme Court associate justice (Samuel Chase), and fourteen federal judges.
+The House has begun impeachment proceedings 62 times since 1789, and twenty-one federal officials have been formally impeached as a result, including: three presidents (Andrew Johnson, Bill Clinton, and Donald Trump, twice), two Cabinet secretaries (William W. Belknap and Alejandro Mayorkas), one senator (William Blount), one Supreme Court associate justice (Samuel Chase), and fourteen federal judges.
 Also, notably, impeachment proceedings compelled the resignation of President Richard Nixon.

 The Constitution does not specify how impeachment proceedings are to be initiated.
 Until the early 20th century, a House member could rise and propose an impeachment, which would then be assigned to a committee for investigation upon a formal resolution vote of the judicial committee.
 Presently, it is the House Judiciary Committee that initiates the process and then, after investigating the allegations, prepares recommendations for the whole House's consideration.
 If the House votes to adopt an impeachment resolution, "managers" are appointed by the House to serve as the prosecution team in the impeachment trial in the Senate (see Section 3, Clause 6 below).